Masterminds/squirrel/README.md

 SELECT * FROM nodes WHERE meta->'format' ?| array[$1,$2]
 ```

+for more complete guide how to use squirrel, please check [EXAMPLE.md](EXAMPLE.md).

 ## FAQ

 * **How can I build an IN query on composite keys / tuples, e.g. `WHERE (col1, col2) IN ((1,2),(3,4))`? ([#104](https://github.com/Masterminds/squirrel/issues/104))**